-Instagram is a social network that’s widely popular among the millennial demographic (not to mention the upcoming Generation Z, age 17 and younger).
-Instagram mimics Facebook from the standpoint that our focus shifts back to resident engagement.
+Instagram is a social network widely popular among millennials and Gen Z. Instagram mimics Facebook because our focus shifts back to resident engagement.
 It has a single function (picture-sharing), which makes it highly visual and a great platform for conveying the personality of your resident community.

 Instagram (The Basics)